At St Edmund Arrowsmith, we are committed to preventing bullying and discriminatory behaviour.

 - Don't believe you are on your own.

 - Don't retaliate.

-- Your first move may be to contact your Form Tutor or Progress & Attainment Leader, Learning Mentor or Mrs Scott or Mr Harrison
+- Your first move may be to contact your Form Tutor or Year Manager, your Progress Leader or Mr Harrison (Assistant Principal).

 The SHARP system - There are many reasons why young people decide not to talk about incidents, whether that is due to not wanting to talk face to face, lack of confidence, scared, peer pressure or scared in case someone sees them talking to or seen in the schools office but to name just a few.
 The SHARP System (Student Help Advice Reporting Page System) which allows young people to report any incidents which occur within the school and local community anonymously and without fear.